mcverter/Dissertation/README.md

             5. The beginning of the act is not the same as the end
             6. Is this something or other final cause Aristotle?
             7. Being-towards-the-end is never my end but always restarted by the other person -- even myself as an other person within my existence as temporal being.
-            8. Will is related to the end as murder and theft, works and wastes, liabble to be assumed by others Unless, that is, the naivety of the philosopher not call, beyond the reflection on oneself, for the critique exer- cised by another philosopher ... empirically it is realized as the history of philosophy in which new inter- locutors always enter who have to restate, but in which the former ones take up the floor to answer in the interpretations they arouse.
+            8. Will is related to the end as murder and theft, works and wastes, liabble to be assumed by others.
+Unless, that is, the naivety of the philosopher not call, beyond the reflection on oneself, for the critique exercised by another philosopher ... empirically it is realized as the history of philosophy in which new interlocutors always enter who have to restate, but in which the former ones take up the floor to answer in the interpretations they arouse.
 (Levinas, Otherwise..., op. cit., p.
 20).
 .
 11. Levinas's ethics
     1. Background